liedekef/fdatepicker/README.md

 })
 ```

-If some fields are missing, they will be taken from default localization object ('Russian').
+If some fields are missing, they will be taken from default localization object ('English').

 ### Example of localization object